VD44/RNN-Components/README.md

 Several preset RNNs to use in your code or as a reference.

 ### Bidirectional LSTM
-Encodes inputs in forward and reverse time order and then concatenates the resulting outputs and states using an LSTM cell.
-The bidirectional lstm has shown impressive results when used as the first layer in Googles GNMT translation model described in [Google’s Neural Machine Translation System: Bridging the Gap between Human and Machine Translation](https://arxiv.org/pdf/1609.08144.pdf).
+Encodes inputs in forward and reverse time order using an LSTM cell and then concatenates the resulting outputs and states.
+The bidirectional LSTM has shown impressive results when used as the first layer in Googles GNMT translation model described in [Google’s Neural Machine Translation System: Bridging the Gap between Human and Machine Translation](https://arxiv.org/pdf/1609.08144.pdf).
 <img src="./gnmt-encoder.png">

 ### Bidirectional GRU
-Encodes inputs in forward and reverse time order and then concatenates the resulting outputs and states using an GRU cell.
+Encodes inputs in forward and reverse time order using a GRU cell and then concatenates the resulting outputs and states.

 ### Stacked LSTM
 An rnn that encodes input using a stack of LSTM cells with optional residual connections after a specified depth.
-Googles GNMT translation model features two stacked LSTM's, one further encoding the output of the bidirectional lstm followed by a second to decode the output of the stacked encoder.
+Googles GNMT translation model features two stacked LSTM's, one further encoding the output of the bidirectional LSTM followed by a second to decode the output of the stacked encoder.

 <img src="./gnmt-stacked.png" width="50%">